If you will be receiving care at one of our surgery centers, then please review our surgery center visitor policy instead.

 Upon entry to the building, all visitors will be screened for respiratory symptoms, exposure to COVID-19, and travel.
 All visitors and hospital personnel entering the facility, must follow Universal Masking criteria.

-Emergency room or admitted patients
+Emergency room patients

 - Be at least 10 years of age (inpatient exception only for minors)